Capacitated Vehicle Routing Problem (CVRP)

 Column constraint

-Each customer must be visited exactly once by exactly one vehicle at exactly one time:
+Each customer must be held by exactly one slot of exactly one vehicle:

 Capacity constraint